SamuelSwartzberg/flashcardifying_text_temp/systematizing-programming.md

 somelincoll.insert(elem, index)|JS

 The push() and pop() methods were borrowed from the Stack ADT to describe inserting/taking from the end of the linear collection in some languages, e.g. JS.
-Most commonly, pop returns the element removed, while push returns the new length.
+Most commonly, pop/shift returns the element removed, while push/unshift returns the new length.
 Shift and unshift are methods in JS, Ruby, Perl, Java that do the same as pop/push but for the beginning of the array.
 Python extends the pop method to all collections, but it generally works weirdly, compared to other programming languages: someset.pop()|a random element